What to order at Pat's Pizza & Ristorante

 Al's Beef (Taylor Street) ★ 4.3

-Al's Beef on Taylor Street in Chicago is the original 1938 storefront opened by Al Ferreri, the Italian-beef sandwich on Gonnella bread that defined the genre.
+Al's Beef on Taylor Street in Chicago is the original 1938 storefront opened by Al Ferreri, the Italian-beef sandwich on Gonnella bread that defined.

 Signature: Italian beef dipped, Cheesy beef